bartvanhoey/DomainDrivenDesignWorkshop/exercises/exercise-001-add-a-comment-to-an-issue.md

 2. Implement interface **IIssueAppService** by adding the **CreateCommentAsync** to the **IssueAppService** in the **Issues** folder of the  **Application** project

     ```csharp
+    // import usings
+    // using Microsoft.AspNetCore.Authorization;
+    // using Volo.Abp.Users;

     public class IssueAppService : ApplicationService, IIssueAppService
     {
         private readonly IssueRepository _issueRepository;